 Task What is it?
 How to do it?
 Wheel Scroll Use wheel Scroll for precise up and down movement.
 To scroll up, move the wheel forward; to scroll down, move the wheel back.
-Zoom Use Zoom to either magnify or demagnify the view of a document in an application that supports it.
-Place the cursor in an application that is Microsoft Office 97/2000 compatible.
+Zoom demagnify the view of a document in an application Place the cursor in an application that is Microsoft Office 97/2000 compatible.
 Press and hold the Ctrl key on the keyboard, then to zoom in, move the wheel forward; to zoom out, move the wheel backwards.
-AutoScroll applications to scroll through large documents.
-Assign AutoScroll to a button on the mouse if it is not already assigned.
+AutoScroll 95/98/NT/2000 and Microsoft Office97/2000 compatible applications to scroll through large documents.
+AutoScroll allows you scroll a Assign AutoScroll to a button on the mouse if it is not already assigned.
 Place the cursor in an application, Press the mouse button assigned to AutoScroll.
 The AutoScroll icon appears.
 Move the mouse once in the direction you want to scroll.
 The farther you move the pointer from the starting point, the faster the scrolling.
 To stop AutoScroll, press any mouse button.